-Avid Modjtabai, head of the company’s Payments, Virtual Solutions and Innovation division, detailed the wide range of customer-payment technologies that have been introduced or are being developed.
+Avid Modjtabai, head of the company’s Payments, Virtual Solutions and Innovation division, detailed the wide range of customer-payment technologies (PDF) that have been introduced or are being developed.

 The group’s business opportunities, she said, include accelerating digital account acquisition with experiences that are simple, fast, and end-to-end; provide best-in-class payments for all customers; deliver personalized advice to help customers reach their financial goals; and build a platform for innovation to re-shape Wells Fargo’s infrastructure and deliver services at greater speed to customers and team members.